 The battery life also differs considerably.
 While the Ignite offers a training time of 17 hours with active GPS, the Vantage M 30 and the Vantage V even offer 40 hours of training with GPS and optical heart rate measurement.

-Polar Ignite with exclusive features
+Polar Ignite no longer with exclusive features

 - Sleep Plus Stages